 The “Sack of Potatoes” Rider

-There is a type of rider that horses recognise immediately.
+There is a type of rider that horses recognise immediately, not because of what they do, but because of what they fail to do.

 A body that does not follow the movement.